 If Jesus has done it all, do I need to confess my sin? do I need to ask for forgiveness?
 Big questions, good questions.
 So here are some thoughts.
 I love the grace of God, I preach and teach grace with a passion, because it's in the Bible, because it is the gospel.
 It saves, … Continue reading Confession, repentance and forgiveness?

 It was a joy to be teaching on the Trinity this weekend, a subject that is still too frequently left in the background of our personal and corporate Christian life, with far too many evangelical Christians statiscally really not certain of what the Trinity really is.
 Thats serious, because true Christianity stands or falls with … Continue reading Delighting in the Trinity

-There's something about a good storm - so long as you are not caught in it!
-Acts 27 is one of most exciting narratives in the whole book of Acts, it’s full of drama describing in great detail a ship at sea in the midst of a very violent storm, the loss of navigation and … Continue reading God is with you in the Storm
+Updated July 2020 There's something about a good storm - so long as you are not caught in it!
+Acts 27 is one of most exciting narratives in the whole book of Acts, it’s full of drama describing in great detail a ship at sea in the midst of a very violent storm, the loss … Continue reading God is with you in the Storm